-Royal Caribbean expects $1.44B coronavirus loss in first quarter, launches $3.3B bond offering
+Royal Caribbean Cruises expects $1.44B coronavirus loss in first quarter, launches $3.3B bond offering

 Health crisis has dented first-quarter net income by about $453 million, cruise line says